DavidMacT/ARTop/README.md

 The code runs on Linux and requires Python 3, a C++ compiler and OpenMP.
-Several of the analysis routines make use of SunPy (https://sunpy.org/) and, following their example, we recommend that Python (and its necessary packages) be installed via Miniconda 3.
+{\bf SDO analysis routines make use of SunPy (https://sunpy.org/)} and, following their example, we recommend that Python (and its necessary packages) be installed via Miniconda 3.